Very few world class bowlers in Test cricket now: Tendulkar

 Asked if the competitiveness, as far as Test cricket is concerned, is confined to only three countries (India, Australia and England), the maestro agreed.
 "The standard of cricket has gone down which is not great news for Test cricket.
 The standard needs to go up and for that, I would again say that the root cause is the playing surfaces," he said.

 "I think it has also got to do with the kind of pitches that are provided.
 If we provide fair pitches where fast bowlers as well as spinners get help, then balance between bat and ball will be restored.
 "If the balance is missing then the contest becomes weak and it fails to grab eyeballs.
-Test cricket must have good wickets," added the man, who has scored 15,921 runs with 51 hundreds.
+Test cricket must have good wickets," said the man who has scored 15, 921 runs with 51 hundreds," he added.

 For Tendulkar, the model pitches are the ones on which the Ashes was played in England.
 "I feel this year's Ashes had some of the best Test pitches in recent times.
 Magnificent I would say.
 The only time they moved to Old Trafford, you saw that Test wasn't as exciting as the ones at the Headingley, or the Lord's Test or for that matter even the one at the Oval.
 I thought those Test matches were exciting," he said.